-Motivation refers to factors at the individual level that may influence the involvement of social workers.
-These include values, attitude, personal attributes (Gal & Weiss-Gal, 2023; McLaughlin et al, 2019; Mendes, 2007) and personal resources such as political interest and political efficacy (Gewirtz-Meydan et al., 2016; Ritter, 2008; Schwartz-Tayri, 2021).
-Facilitation refers to factors associated with the social worker’s workplace, which enable, encourage, or impede engagement in policy practice.
-These factors include the organization’s goals, as well as its heritage and organizational guidelines (Gal & Weiss- Gal, 2023; Jansson et al., 2016; Mendes, 2007; Makaros et al, 2020; Nouman et al., 2020).
+Motivation refers to factors at the individual level that may influence the involvement of social workers in policy.
+These include values, attitude, personal attributes (Gal & Weiss-Gal, 2023; McLaughlin et al., 2019; Mendes, 2007), and personal resources such as political interest and political efficacy (Gewirtz-Meydan et al., 2016; Ritter, 2008; Schwartz-Tayri, 2021).
+Facilitation refers to factors associated with the social worker’s workplace that enable, encourage, or impede engagement in policy practice.
+These factors include the organization’s goals as well as its heritage and organizational guidelines (Gal & Weiss- Gal, 2023; Jansson et al., 2016; Mendes, 2007; Makaros et al., 2020; Nouman et al., 2020).
 Opportunity refers to the political institutions in which the policy design process takes place and the nature of opportunities for involvement in policy design processes that are accessible to social workers (Haynes & Mickelson, 2009; Kindler, 2023; Mosley, 2013; Weiss- Gal & Gal, 2014).
-Environment refers to the structural social and professional environments that have a potential impact on social workers' decisions to engage in the diverse policy routes and the form this will take (Gal & Weiss-Gal, 2023).
-This includes social workers’ perceptions of the severity of social problems and the policies taken to address them, professional socialization, as well as how service users and other citizens influence the willingness of social workers to engage in policy arenas (Awad-Elias & Nouman, 2023; Nouman et al., 2020).
+Environment refers to the structural social and professional environments that have a potential impact on social workers' decisions to engage in diverse policy routes and the form this will take (Gal & Weiss-Gal, 2023).
+This includes social workers’ perceptions of the severity of social problems and the policies taken to address them; professional socialization; and also how service users and other citizens influence the willingness of social workers to engage in policy arenas (Awad-Elias & Nouman, 2023; Nouman et al., 2020).

-Based on these insights, in the proposed study we seek to examine the manner in which emerging informal leaders are influence and inspire other team members to engage in social policy formulation, the factors that explain their engagement in policy formulation, as well as form (strategies) of informal leaders and other team members engage in policy formulation.
+Based on these insights, in the proposed study we seek to examine the manner in which emerging informal leaders are influence and inspire other team members to engage in social policy formulation, the factors that explain their engagement in policy formulation, and lastly the forms (strategies) of engagement of informal leaders and other team members in policy formulation.

-B. Research Objectives & Expected Significance
+B. Research Objectives and Expected Significance

-In the proposed study, we seek to expand our understanding of leadership in social work and its impact on involvement in policy formulation.
+In the proposed study, we seek to expand our understanding of informal leadership in social work and its impact on involvement in policy formulation.
 Based on the research model (Figure 1), this study will examine the way in which informal leadership emerges (personal attributes and organizational, social, and task conditions).
-The current study will also test the manner in which informal leaders are influence and inspire other team members to engage in policy formulation.
+We will also test the manner in which informal leaders are influence and inspire other team members to engage in policy formulation.
 We will study the forms of engagement in policy formulation, of both informal leaders and team members, as well as factors that explain their engagement in policy formulation.

-Specific aims: (1) to understand the process and the conditions in which informal leadership emerges in local social services by looking at personal attributes, as well as organizational, social and task-related factors that may influence social workers, who are not in formal leadership positions, to take and receive the role of an informal leaders; (2) to understand the ways in which informal leaders influence and inspire other team members to engage in social policy formulation, as well as factors that may influence the level of involvement and the ways in which social workers are involved in social policy formulation; (3) to expose the forms (strategies) of engagement in social policy formulation, of both informal leaders and other team members.
+Specific aims of the study are (1) to understand the process and the conditions in which informal leadership emerges in local social services by looking at personal attributes as well as organizational, social, and task-related factors that may influence social workers who are not in formal leadership positions to take on and accept the role of informal leaders; (2) to understand the ways in which informal leaders influence and inspire other team members to engage in social policy formulation, as well as factors that may influence the level of involvement and the ways in which social workers are involved in social policy formulation; (3) to expose the forms (strategies) of engagement in social policy formulation for both informal leaders and other team members.

-B1.
+B.1.
 Expected Significance